sam-kinstlinger/sam-kinstlinger/README.md

 ## ❗️ Facts about Me
 - I aspire to be a Robotics Engineer, Machine Learning Engineer, or Machine Learning Scientist.
-- I'm currently learning various technologies in Computer Science through both coursework and self-exploration.
+- I'm currently leading the authorship of a Robotics textbook for undergraduate robotics students with a strong focus on AI/ML.
 - In my free time, I listen to music, play sports (Football, Basketball, Badminton) and explore the realm of Computer Science.

 If you would like to learn more, click [here](https://github.com/sam-kinstlinger/sam-kinstlinger/blob/main/Samuel%20Kinstlinger%20Master%20Resume%202024.docx.pdf) to see my resume.